NFDI4Chem/nmrxiv-docs/docs/introduction/intro.md

 :::info note
 **Why another NMR Repository?** <br/>
-Over the past few decades, several repositories have been developed to host literature-derived and experimental NMR data; however, these repositories do not meet the needs of all chemical communities (also natural products & metabolomics) in several ways, including a lack of experimental data, limited search capabilities, and more importantly, they are not FAIR compliant.
+Over the past few decades, several attempts have been made to host literature-derived NMR data; however, these databases do not meet the needs of all chemical communities (including natural products & metabolomics) in several ways, including a lack of experimental data, limited search capabilities, and more importantly, they are not FAIR compliant.

 **[nmrXiv](https://nmrxiv.org)** is the **first FAIR and Open archive to preserve NMR data in its original instrument format**, and it promotes **Open Data and Open Standards** to maximize long term sustainability of the resource and FAIRness of the archived data.
 :::